ang-zeyu/infisearch/docs/src/search_configuration.md

 If source documents are unavailable, morsels is able to generate result previews from its own json field stores generated at indexing time.

-In order to specify what fields to store, take a look at the `do_store` option in this [section](./indexing_configuration.md#fields_config) of the indexing configuration page.
-To use this method of result preview generation for the default use case / result rendering behaviour, enable the `do_store` option for the relevant fields.
+In order to specify what fields to store, and how to map file data to these fields, refer to the chapter on [fields](./indexer/fields.md) under indexer configuration.

 You may also wish to use this method even if source documents are available, if filesystem bloat isn't too much of a concern.
 Apart from avoiding the additional http requests, the internal json field store comes packed in a format that is more performant to perform result preview generation on.